-The Municipal Building of Texarkana, Arkansas, is located at Walnut and Third Streets in the downtown of the city.
-The Arkansas Municipal Building was built as a multi-purpose center in 1928 in the Art Deco and Collegiate Gothic styles.
-The AMA building houses an intimate theater, Texarkana, Arkansas city offices, a small jail, and a downtown fire station.
+The Municipal Building of Texarkana, Arkansas, located at Walnut and 3rd Streets in heart of downtown is home to the Arkansas Municipal Auditorium.
+The Arkansas Municipal Building was constructed in 1928 as a multi-purpose center in the Art Deco and Collegiate Gothic styles.
+The building houses an intimate theater, Texarkana, Arkansas city offices and the downtown fire station.
+Hidden in the history of the building are the remains of the city jail long longer in use.

 The theater hosted performances from the jazz age through ’70 rock, local school productions, beauty contests, recitals, and civic events.